Quick Digs: Wintering Over Salvias Indoors

 For both types of gardeners there is also the underlying challenge of attempting to win against nature.

-This is the fourth article in our current Quick Digs series on preparation for winter in the Salvia garden.
-This article suggests ways to deal with overwintering sages indoors.
+This fourth article in our Quick Digs series on preparation for winter in the Salvia garden suggests ways to overwinter sages indoors.
+The series began here and moved on to posts about winter mulching and overwintering in containers outdoors.

 At Flowers by the Sea, we understand about experimenting and pushing the limits.
 We certainly enjoy it when a plant exceeds our expectations for cold hardiness or other abilities.
 So we have some tips for inviting tender perennials indoors and helping them to make it through to another growing season.